 It is important to remember that the Plan is still in draft form, and that the public comment period and Public Hearing are yet part of the public engagement program for the planning process.
-We look forward to receiving input from the Board and the public, and welcome questions or comments at any time.
+We look forward to receiving further input, and welcome questions or comments at any time.